geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 Step 2: Launch a server with GEOS-Chem pre-installed
 ----------------------------------------------------

-Log in to AWS console, and click on EC2 (Elastic Compute Cloud), which is the most basic cloud computing service.
+Log in to AWS console, and click on EC2 (Elastic Compute Cloud), which is the most fundamental cloud computing service.

 .. figure:: img/main_console.png
+  :width: 600 px

 In the EC2 console, make sure you are in the **US East (N. Virginia)** region as shown in the upper-right corner of your console.
 Choosing a region closer to your physical location will give you better network.
 To keep this tutorial minimal, I built the system in only one region.
 But working across regions is not hard.